Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 The Postman Always Rings Twice & Lana's Flawless Look

 Lana Turner’s flawless look in The Postman Always Rings Twice became the best-remembered of her career.
 And it wasn’t just due to the all-white clothing.
-In fact, Lana herself had a large role in creating her iconic look in the film.
+Lana herself played a large role in creating her iconic look in the film.

 Lana Does Her Own Makeup In The Postman Always Rings Twice